Membership

 Membership renewal

-Cards must be renewed annually, with members providing proof of current address.
 Change of address must be reported to the library promptly.
-Those who have moved out of the district or have lost their library card should contact the library to cancel their membership.
-Proof of current address can be provided at the library.
-Members able to receive mail in any of the member municipalities can also provide it via the online membership application.
+Those who have moved out of the district should contact the library to cancel their membership.

 Other types of membership